mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Methods

-- methods can be associated with any type
+Methods can be associated with any type.
-  - particularly useful for types that implement interfaces
+This is particularly useful for types that implement interfaces.
-  - otherwise can just write functions that take a value of the type as an argument
+Otherwise we can just write functions that take a value of the type as an argument.

-- cannot overload methods to create different implementations for different parameter types
+It is not possible to create overloaded methods on a type to create different implementations for different parameter types.

 - an instance of the type is referred to as the "receiver" for the method
 - the syntax for defining a method is
   `func (receiver-info) name(parameter-list) (return-types) { body }`